SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 that may be treated as the items in a Store facility such as a clinic or hospital.
 The items held in a Store can be of any Python type.
-In particular they can be process objects, and this may be exploited to facilitate modeling Master/Slave relationships.
+In particular they can be process objects, and this may be exploited to facilitate modelling Master/Slave relationships.

 In addition to the number of free units or quantities, resource facilities all hold queues of waiting process objects which are